mikepsinn/think-bynumbers-jekyll/_posts/2016-08-01-iran-terrorism-history.md

                 </h5>

                 <p>
-                  Under orders from President Eisenhower, the CIA organized a military coup that overthrew Iran&#8217;s democratically elected Prime Minister Mohammed Mossadegh.
+                  Under orders from President Eisenhower, the CIA organized a military coup that overthrew Iran's democratically elected Prime Minister Mohammed Mossadegh.
 Britain, unhappy that Iran nationalized its oil industry, came up with the idea for the coup and pressed the United States to mount a joint operation to remove Mossadeqh.</td> </tr> </tbody> </table>

                   <table border="0" width="100%">
                     <tr>